kevinlibuit/wgs_competency/README.md

 wgs_competency
 ================

-The current scripts provide functionality for creation of quantitative and graphical reports (see example reports) summarizing a bacterial whole genome DNA sequencing competency assessment analysis pipeline.
+This repository provides functionality for creation of quantitative and graphical reports (see example reports) summarizing a bacterial whole genome DNA sequencing competency assessment analysis pipeline.
 The included templates may serve as the basis for customization.

+The intention is for a user to construct a bioinformatic workflow which produces the required metrics documented in input_file_formatting.txt.
 The files seq_stats.tsv and run_stats.tsv are comprised of summary stats derived from a distribution of metrics for six isolates sequenced during the 2018 PulseNet-GenomeTrakr harmonized Proficiency Testing (PT) exercise as part of a 16-sample 2X250 Illumina MiSeq run (V2 chemistry) using the Nextera XT DNA Library Prep Kit.
-For valid use in competency assessments, equivalent SOPs should be employed for sequencing and analysis of the isolates listed below.
+If the user intends to employ the provided summary stats files, equivalent laboratory SOPs and bioinformatics software should be employed for sequencing and analysis of the isolates listed below.

 ## Software Dependencies